pmadruga/pedromadruga.com/content/cv.md

 ### **Founder and Software Engineer**, `Occam.ooo`
 November 2016 - March 2017 • _Copenhagen, Denmark_

-I led mobile development for Mobilab in Germany, contributed to frontend development for Competencehouse in Denmark, and handled mobile development for WithDipp in the USA.
+I was the technical lead for a mobile development project for Mobilab in Germany, contributed to frontend development for Competencehouse in Denmark, and handled mobile development for WithDipp in the USA.
 I designed, engineered, and delivered a mobile app called Nu Events.
 Additionally, I managed company operations.

 ---